Exia-Aix-2016/Boulder-Dash/README.md

 This is a maven project.
 The game needs a connection with a database you will find the database scripts in the folder.
-You can create your own map via a .txt file and load them using the "map loader".
+You can create your own map via a .txt file and load them using the "map loader" button in the game main menu.

 You can see how to create a map via the wiki